 In 2011, we filed a registration statement with the SEC to register for resale 3.5 million shares underlying the Convertible Notes.
 The registration statement was declared effective on July 29, 2011.
-The Convertible Note holders have agreed to waive their right to require us to maintain the effectiveness of the registration statement and to register the additional shares underlying the Convertible Notes until they provide notice otherwise.
+The Convertible Note holders waived their right to require us to maintain the effectiveness of the registration statement.

-The Convertible Notes contain an embedded conversion feature that was in-the-money on the issuance dates.
+The Convertible Notes contained an embedded conversion feature that was in-the-money on the issuance dates.
 Based on an effective fixed conversion rate of 1,250 shares for every \$1,000 of principal and accrued interest due under the Convertible Notes, the total conversion benefit at issuance exceeded the loan proceeds.
-Therefore, a debt discount was recorded in an amount equal to the face value of the Convertible Notes on the issuance dates, and we began amortizing the resultant debt discount over the respective 10-year term of the Convertible Notes.
-During the three months ended March 31, 2021, accrued interest of \$0.1 million was paid-in-kind and rolled into the Convertible Note principal balance, which resulted in an additional debt discount of \$0.1 million.
-For each of the three months ended March 31, 2021 and 2020, interest expense relating to the stated rate was \$0.1 million.
-For the three months ended March 31, 2021 and 2020, interest expense relating to the debt discount was \$0.5 million and \$0.2 million, respectively.
+Therefore, a debt discount was recorded in an amount equal to the face value of the Convertible Notes on the issuance dates, and we amortized the resultant debt discount over the respective 10-year term of the Convertible Notes.
+During the nine months ended September 30, 2021, accrued interest of \$0.2 million was paid-in-kind and rolled into the Convertible Note principal balance, which resulted in an additional debt discount of \$0.2 million.
+There was no interest expense for the three months ended September 30, 2021, as the Convertible Notes matured in May 2021.
+For the three months ended September 30, 2020, interest expense relating to the stated rate was \$0.1 million and interest expense relating to the amortization of the debt discount was \$0.4 million.
+For the nine months ended September 30, 2021 and 2020, interest expense relating to the stated rate was \$0.2 million and \$1.0 million, respectively.